 Not the first Honda electric SUV

 You read it right.
 The Honda Prologue EV isn’t the first mass-market Honda electric SUV.
 The company has already developed electric SUVs derived from the Honda HR-V, called VE-1, X-NV, and the GAC-Honda M-NV, but offers them only in China (through its local JV partners).
+Then there are the recently unveiled Honda e:NS1 and Honda e:NP1 twins as well.
 The Prologue is true to its name in North America, though, as it will mark the beginning of a blitz of Honda BEV (Battery Electric Vehicle) models in the region.

 The Honda Prologue SUV will be American technology underneath a Japanese shell or top hat.
 In April 2020, Honda and General Motors formed an agreement to develop two EVs for Honda.
 The two co-developed EVs will ride on GM’s third-generation global EV platform and use the same partner company’s Ultium batteries.